-Reaching the opposite shore, the hike ducks under a bridge, catching wide views of the Little River.
+Reaching the opposite shore, the hike ducks under a bridge, catching expansive views of the Little River.
 A tributary stream, Hooker Creek, joins the river on the opposite bank, tumbling over a rocky, bouldered bed before flowing into a glassy pool.
 Tall grasses line the river’s banks.

-The hike reaches lower Triple Falls at .3 mile, catching an up-close view of the tumbling waterfall.
-Doubling back to the main trail, the hike hangs a left at .4 mile, making a climb to the upper and middle waterfalls.
-It’s a steady climb to the upper falls, but relatively short, climbing 100 feet over the next .1 mile.
+The hike reaches Lower Triple Falls at .3 mile, catching an up-close view of the tumbling waterfall.
+The hike doubles back to the main trail and turns left at .4 mile, beginning a climb to the upper and middle waterfalls.
+The hike catches a view of the three waterfalls from a break through the trees at .5 miles.

-Departing the upper and middle falls, the hike retraces its outbound steps on the Triple Falls Trail to return to the trailhead.
-The hike reaches the trailhead at 1 mile, completing the hike.
+The hike departs the upper falls and retraces its outbound steps to return to the trailhead.
+The hike reaches the trailhead at 1 mile, finishing the waterfall-filled, scenic adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-More DuPont State Forest waterfall adventures
+More waterfall-filled adventures at DuPont State Forest